simonmichael/hledger_site/src/sm-2023-setup.md

 <!-- toc -->
 </div>

 A relatively simple, automated workflow using current hledger features.
-This is the kind of setup I use myself as of 2023.
 The Files layout will give you the gist of it.
 It is a journal first setup (journal files are primary, CSV files are disposable).

 ## Tools